 Skip to content

-St Andrew’s College is pleased to announce three new Councillors have been appointed to the College Council from March to May 2024 to fill recent vacancies.
+St Andrew’s College is pleased to announce three new Councillors have been appointed to the College Council from March to May 2024 and one has been elected in June 2024, to fill recent vacancies.

-Congratulations to Reverend Christopher Waterhouse, Walter MacCallum and Munraj Dhaliwal.
+Congratulations to Reverend Christopher Waterhouse, Walter MacCallum, Munraj Dhaliwal and Alison Treloar.

-Chair of St Andrew’s College Council, Sasha Kovic (Fr 2005) commented the appointments:
+Chair of St Andrew’s College Council, Sasha Kovic (Fr 2005) commented the appointments and the election:

 Christopher is an Ordained Minister and an experienced board member, who is new to our community.
 He will assist in pastoral care in our Education and Student Life Committee.

-Our new alumni Councillors, Walter and Munraj, will join our Operations Committee.
+Walter and Munraj, both alumni, will join our Operations Committee.

 Walter is a current parent and has been advising the Council on employment law the last few years.